RoseCityRobotics/common_platform/docs/source/data_annotation/label_studio.md

 nano ~/.profile
 ```

-Add the following lines to the end of ~/.profile:
+Add the following environment variable to the end of ~/.profile:
 ```bash
 export LABEL_STUDIO_LOCAL_FILES_SERVING_ENABLED=true
 ```

+Then make sure you close and re-open your terminal so the environment variable is picked up.

 **6. 🖥️ Configure Label Studio Storage:**